Koredotcom/docs/docs/xo/release-notes/latest-updates.md

 ## Automation AI

+### Flows & Channels

+#### Updated Default Start Flow

+All fields of the default Start Flows can now be edited except Channels.
+[Learn more](../flows/create-flows.md#the-start-flows).

 ## Contact Center AI

 ### Agent Console

 #### Outbound Emails

-(Available in: v3.1.0 and v11.0.1)

-Outbound email functionality is a key feature within Contact Center AI that is designed to streamline communication between agents and customers through email channels.
+Outbound email functionality is a key feature within Contact Center AI designed to streamline communication between agents and customers through email channels.
 Agents can now send outbound emails from the agent console.
 The outbound emails are independent of the ongoing conversations.
 [Learn more](../console/interacting-with-customers/interacting-with-customers.md#outbound-email).

-A new permission for Outbound Email is added in the Flows & Routing section with the following details:
+A new permission for Outbound Email is added in the Agent & Supervisor Experience section with the following details:

 **Name**: Outbound Email

-**Subtext**: User can make direct outward emails
+**Subtext**: Make outbound emails if enabled for the account

 **Access Level**: Yes/No

+* App Owner – Yes
-* Administrator – Yes
+* App Developer – Yes
 * Supervisor – Yes
+* App Tester – No
 * Agent – No
 * Custom Role – No (Default)